7 Ways To Tell If You're In Love With Someone Vs. If You Love Them Unconditionally

 2. When You're In Love, There's Mutual Respect

-"Someone that is in love with someone knows exactly what they want and how they want to feel," relationship coach and expert, Jenna Ponaman, CPC, tells Bustle.
+"Someone that is in love with someone knows exactly what they want and how they want to feel," relationship coach Jenna Ponaman, CPC, tells Bustle.
 They love themselves enough to know that they're with a partner who can give that love back to them because there's a mutual agreement and respect for one another, she says.

-Unconditional love, on the other hand, is really great to have, but there is a downside to it if you're not aware.
+Unconditional love is really great to have, but there is a downside to it if you're not aware.
 While it can represent a level of devotion one person can have for another, it might also lead to the blurring of boundaries.
 "Good boundaries are shown within couples that are in love through that mutual agreement of how they will behave and respond to one another," Ponaman says.
 If you're sacrificing your values, wants, needs, and desires for another person and expect nothing in return because you love them unconditionally, that's not always a good a thing and can possibly lead to resentment.

 3. When You're In Love, You Might Hope Your Partner Will Change For The Better